Vonage/video-express-plus-sample/README.md

 object both include `onError()` methods that let the developer handle asynchronous errors.

-#### Error.name property values for server-side RoomManager errors:
+#### Error.name property values for server-side RoomManager errors

-- `MessagingSessionCreationError` -- Error in creating the Video API session to be used for messaging.
+* `MessagingSessionCreationError` -- Error in creating the Video API session to be used for messaging.
-- `MainRoomSessionCreationError` -- Error in creating the Video API session to be used for the main room.
+* `MainRoomSessionCreationError` -- Error in creating the Video API session to be used for the main room.
-- `BreakoutRoomSessionCreationError` -- Error in creating the Video API session to be used for a breakout room.
+* `BreakoutRoomSessionCreationError` -- Error in creating the Video API session to be used for a breakout room.
-- `MessagingRoomSignalingError` -- Error in attempting to send a signal to a client.
+* `MessagingRoomSignalingError` -- Error in attempting to send a signal to a client.
 This may not be fatal.
 (The client may have disconnected from the network or closed their browser session.)
-- `TokenCreationError` -- Error in creating a Video API token.
+* `TokenCreationError` -- Error in creating a Video API token.
-- `WhiteboardCreationError` -- Error in calling the Vonage whiteboard API.
+* `WhiteboardCreationError` -- Error in calling the Vonage whiteboard API.

-#### Error.name property values for client-side RoomController errors:
+#### Error.name property values for client-side RoomController errors

-- `RoomManagerServerError` -- The server-side RoomManager should forward relevant errors to the client (so the client app knows that something is awry).
+* `RoomManagerServerError` -- The server-side RoomManager should forward relevant errors to the client (so the client app knows that something is awry).
-- `RoomManagerCallbackError` -- Error in sending a request to the server callback URL.
+* `RoomManagerCallbackError` -- Error in sending a request to the server callback URL.
-- `SignalingError` -- Error in sending a Video API signal to other clients.
+* `SignalingError` -- Error in sending a Video API signal to other clients.